 Specific sourcing tasks AI automates well:

-• Outreach personalization - AI generates customized messages based on each candidate's background, current role, and likely motivations.
-Pin's automated outreach, for example, achieves a 48% response rate across email, LinkedIn, and SMS.
+- Outreach personalization - AI generates customized messaging based on each applicant’s background, current role, and likely motivations.
+Pin’s automated candidate outreach, for example, delivers 5x better response rates than industry averages across email, LinkedIn, and SMS - the highest outreach performance of any recruiting platform.

-• Contact enrichment - Finding verified email addresses and phone numbers used to require manual research or expensive per-lookup credits from multiple vendors.
-AI platforms now include contact discovery natively.
+- Contact enrichment - Finding verified email addresses and phone numbers used to require manual research or expensive per-lookup credits from multiple vendors.
+AI platforms now include contact discovery as a native feature.

 AI’s Impact on Recruiting

-The evaluation side of hiring has been slower to adopt AI - partly because the human judgment involved in interviewing and closing is harder to automate, and partly because candidate experience concerns make teams cautious about removing the personal touch.
+Adoption has been slower on the evaluation side.
+Human judgment in interviewing and closing is harder to automate, and candidate experience concerns make organizations cautious about removing the personal touch.

 Even so, AI is making a clear impact in specific hiring workflow tasks:

-• Screening and assessment - AI-powered skills assessments and resume parsing help recruiters prioritize which candidates to spend time with first
+- Screening and assessment - AI-powered skills assessments and resume parsing help recruiters prioritize which applicants to spend time with first

-Companies conducting the most skills-based searches are 12% more likely to make quality hires, according to LinkedIn's Future of Recruiting 2025 survey.
-AI makes skills-based evaluation practical at scale by analyzing experience patterns rather than relying on keyword matching against job descriptions.
+Companies conducting the most skills-based searches are 12% more likely to make quality hires, according to LinkedIn’s Future of Recruiting 2025 survey.
+Because AI analyzes experience patterns rather than relying on keyword matching against job descriptions, skills-based hiring becomes practical at scale - something manual processes can rarely replicate.

 Do You Need a Dedicated Sourcer?

-According to the Bureau of Labor Statistics, employment of HR specialists (which includes sourcing roles) is projected to grow 6% from 2024 to 2034 - faster than the average for all occupations - with approximately 81,800 openings projected each year.
-The demand for sourcing talent isn't slowing down.
+Employment of HR specialists (which includes sourcing roles) is projected to grow 6% from 2024 to 2034, according to the Bureau of Labor Statistics - faster than the average for all occupations - with approximately 81,800 openings projected each year.
+Demand for sourcing talent isn’t slowing down.

 But whether your team needs a dedicated sourcer depends on three factors: